adanieljohnson/SWP_student_writing_guide/705-Bins-Scoring.Rmd

 # Bins Scoring {#binsscore705}

 In our program, most undergraduate lab reports are graded by GTAs, not faculty.
-One of our highest priorities when we train GTAs is ensuring they grade students fairly, and that GTAs give similar scores for work of similar quality (i.e., they have good inter-grader reliability.)
-We also want students to get actionable feedback that helps them grow as writers.
-Finally, we want TAs to spend their grading time efficiently.
+A priority when we train GTAs is ensuring they know how to grade students fairly, and have good inter-grader reliability (different GTAs give similar scores for work of similar quality.)
+We also want GTAs to know how to give actionable feedback that helps their students grow as writers.
+Finally, we want GTAs to spend their grading time efficiently.

-To accomplish those goals, we:
+To accomplish those goals, our GTA training program includes a general writing orientation and practice sessions, and round-robin grading where new and experienced GTAs grade the same pre-selected set of reports, then discuss discrepancies in scoring.
+[This is explained elsewhere.](#commenting710).
+To further improve consistency we:

 * Use __bins scoring__.
 This grading strategy is based on Linda Nilson's _Specifications Grading_.
 Briefly, we limit the number of items used for scoring reports, and only score those items on a binary scale (present/absent, yes/no, etc.) This part of our process is explained below.
+* Limit the number of comments GTAs give to what their students can manage.
-* Give students feedback a manageable number of comments in the form of __reflective coaching__.
+* Give students feedback in the form of __reflective coaching__.
 [This is explained elsewhere.](#commenting710)
-* Have graders refer back to specific sections of this Resource Guide instead of writing out their own recommendations.
+* Have GTAs refer students back to specific sections of this Resource Guide instead of writing out their own recommendations.
-* Explicitly train GTAs to follow our grading criteria.
-GTA training includes orientation and practice sessions, and round-robin grading, where new and experienced GTAs grade the same pre-selected set of reports, then discuss discrepancies in scoring.
-[This is explained elsewhere.](#commenting710)

 ## Bins Criteria